jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-3.md

 One benefit of such a ridge is that the ascent levels off towards the summit.
 The hard work was behind me.
 It was now time to drink in the scenery and beauty of this ice-blessed day.
 With the ridge reached, I was finally afforded views of its other side.

 To the north-west: views across the green valley of Dentdale.
 Standing proudly behind, the [Howgill Fells](https://en.wikipedia.org/wiki/Howgill_Fells).
 Further back yet, the eastern Lake District's fells.
-Fresh winter air and the slow sun behind made such views across 26 miles possible.
+Fresh winter air and the low sun behind made such views across 26 miles possible.

 <img src="../../public/photos/whernside-6.jpeg" />